 A little over a year after killing her, Matthew pleaded guilty and apologized to Lauren's friends and family.
 He told them that he felt "like a monster."

 When asked if he forgave Matthew for what he did, Hugelmaier responded, "No. Never.
 I mean, I'll take him to my grave.
 And I'll still hate him."

 Matthew will serve a life sentence without the possibility of parole.

 'I feel like a monster:' Man apologizes after pleading guilty to stabbing wife in cold medicine murder case

 Search warrants: Couple was having money problems before man, who claimed to be on cold medicine, stabbed wife 123 times

 Autopsy: Wife stabbed 123 times in Raleigh cold medicine murder

-'I'll take him to my grave': Family of 'cold medicine murder' grieves loss
+'I'll take him to my grave': Father of victim in 'cold medicine murder' does not forgive killer